Maystern/Maystern/README.md

     <details>
         <summary><strong><em>Transfer Learning</em></strong></summary>
         <div style="margin-left: 20px;"> <!-- 调整这里的数值以控制缩进量 -->
-          &nbsp; &nbsp; Transfer learning is a technique in machine learning where knowledge gained from solving one problem is applied to a different but related problem.
-By leveraging pre-trained models or learned representations from a source domain, transfer learning allows for improved performance on a target task, particularly when labeled data in the target domain is limited.
-This approach has shown significant success across various domains, including computer vision, natural language processing, and speech recognition, enabling faster model training and better generalization with reduced data and computational resources.
+          &nbsp; &nbsp; Transfer learning is a technique in machine learning in which knowledge learned from a task is re-used in order to boost performance on a related task.
+For example, for image classification, knowledge gained while learning to recognize cars could be applied when trying to recognize trucks.
+This topic is related to the psychological literature on transfer of learning, although practical ties between the two fields are limited.
+Reusing/transferring information from previously learned tasks to new tasks has the potential to significantly improve learning efficiency.
         </div>
     </details>
 </body>